ethanKletschke/ethanKletschke/README.md

 Heyo, I’m Ethan Kletschke!
 I'm a South African first-year Bachelor of Computer Science at IIE Varsity College in Sandton, Johannesburg.

-- I’m mostly interested in web development :)
+- I’m mostly interested in web development, but am well-versed in a wide variety of programming languages related to software and web apps.
 - How to reach me:
   - Instagram: [@ethan_kletschke](https://www.instagram.com/ethan_kletschke)
   - Whatsapp: +27 71 131 0453